Bob Raczek: Cancer

 The shocking news came to the Raczek family in 2004 that Bob Raczek has been diagnosed with cancer.
 Doctors did not know whether it would be life-threatening, and offered Raczek chemotherapy.
 Raczek had a hard time telling his players during a practice that season, and the players did not take it too well.
 Many people of the school and community feared that 2004 would be Raczek's last season coaching football.
 The legendary coach had imprinted his image in the hearts of thousands of people throughout Wisconsin, and it would be painful to see a great coach of that magnitude to retire under those circumstances, as did the great Vince Lombardi.

 Raczek however overcame the pains, and still managed to coach the following season.
 Raczek coached his final season in 2012 before succumbing to colon cancer on July 28, 2013.

 Legacy

 Notable rivalries

-Bob Raczek is virtually synonymous with Pacelli football, and the high school at that matter.
-Over the past 40 years, there have been some really close games that have excited the fans, and even the media.
-Pacelli High School football has had its share of rivalries.
+Bob Raczek is known for Pacelli football and the high school.